tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 run query q1a()
 ```

-**SQL Interpretation**: If you're familiar with SQL, treat the matched node like a table -- table(a) or table(a.attr1, a.attr2...).
+**SQL Interpretation**: If you're familiar with SQL, treat the matched node as a table -- table(a) or table(a.attr1, a.attr2...).
 You can group by and aggregate on its columns, just like in SQL.
 Use `SELECT expr1, expr2..` as usual, with the extension `SELECT a` as selecting the graph element a.

 Copy [q1b.gsql](./script/q1b.gsql) to your container.